LeiXuAI/llm_pro/README.md

 # llm_pro
-This repository is a project based on llm
+This repository is a chatbot project based on LLM models in Finnish.